iliassioutis/iliassioutis.github.io/project-delivery/artifacts-governance/index.md

 - An anonymized screenshot set showing:
   - Android provenance labels (AI/Device/Manual) + deletion behavior
   - iOS session-only behavior (no AI history/trends)
-  - “Cannot estimate” guidance screens
+  - “Cannot estimate right now” guidance screens
 - A short excerpt of an AI release checklist (the “before we ship” checks), covering:
   - wording and disclaimers on AI screens
   - correct labeling of results (what came from AI vs a device vs manual entry)